narayave/Insight-GDELT-Feed/README.md

-# Analyst's Assistant
+# InfoCurrent

-Interactive cards on geopolitical and socioeconomic events happening in Nation States
+Showing the impact that actors have on states in the US